Walk In

 The Harem in Dolmabahce Palace was the private residence of the sultan’s family, including his wives, concubines, children, and mother.
 It was a secluded space with beautifully decorated rooms and served as the domestic quarters of the palace.

-Dolmabahce Palace is open Tuesday to Sunday from 09:00 to 17:00.
-It is closed on Mondays and the last entry is at 16:00.
-It's best to visit earlier in the day to avoid crowds.
+Dolmabahce Palace is open from Tuesday to Sunday, from 09:00 to 17:00.
+It is closed on Mondays, and the last entry is at 16:00.
+It’s best to visit earlier in the day to avoid crowds.

-What Is Special About Dolmabahce Palace?
+What is special about Dolmabahce Palace?

 Can you take pictures in Dolmabahce Palace?

-Is Dolmabahce Palace Worth It?
+Is Dolmabahce Palace worth to visit?

 Yes, Dolmabahce Palace is absolutely worth visiting.
 With its opulent rooms, gold-leaf ceilings, stunning Bosphorus views, and historical importance, it offers one of the most impressive palace experiences in Istanbul.
 The rich detail and European-style elegance set it apart from other Ottoman landmarks.

-Who Used to Live in Dolmabahce Palace?
+Who used to live in Dolmabahce Palace?

 There’s no formal dress code, but visitors are advised to wear modest and respectful clothing, especially since the palace holds cultural and national importance.
 Comfortable shoes are also recommended due to the walking involved across marble floors and gardens.